1bigpig/REVOMOD/README.md

 ALWAYS WORK FROM A COPY OF YOUR SCAN DATA!!!

+This work, the code and myself are not affiliated with RevoPoint in any way, other than being an owner of one or more of their 3d scanners.
+This is a tool that I made for myself and figured someone else might find it userful as well.

 This is a very basic RevoPoint REVO Scan 5 frame editor that will HIDE/SHOW frames.
 It will also duplicate SCAN project folders to allow a single scan to be broken up into mutiliple scans.
 This can be useful when you have a scan that has lost tracking but are unable to rescan the item (due to time, travel or other factors).